DETAILED ACTION

 Summary

-Claims 1-20 are pending.
-Claims 11-18 are withdrawn due to a Restriction Requirement.
-Claims 1-10, 19, and 20 are rejected herein.
-This is a First Action on the Merits.
+Claims 1, 3-5, and 8-20 are pending.
+Claims 11-18 were previously withdrawn due to a Restriction Requirement.
+Claims 1, 3-5, 8-10, 19, and 20 are rejected herein.
+This is a Final Rejection as necessitated by the amendment and arguments (hereinafter “the Response”) dated 06 May 2026.

 Drawings

-Regarding claim 1: HAN discloses: A hydrogen sensor (FIG. 1B) for detecting hydrogen gas (abstract), the hydrogen sensor comprising: a substrate (74); a sensing layer (72; para.
+Regarding claims 1 and 3: HAN discloses: A hydrogen sensor (FIG. 1B) for detecting hydrogen gas (abstract), the hydrogen sensor comprising: a substrate (74); a sensing layer (72; para.
 87) formed on the substrate (FIG. 1B) and containing semiconducting single-walled carbon nanotubes (para.
 54, 87); and electrodes (75 on the left and unlabeled on the right.
 The right electrode is analogous to 3b in FIG. 1A.) spaced from each other (FIG. 1B), the electrodes formed on a first surface of the sensing layer (FIG. 1B), the first surface being a surface opposite to and not facing the substrate (FIG. 1B), or formed between the sensing layer and the substrate.

 Regarding claim 4: HAN discloses: the surface of the hydrogen sensor is treated with one or more selected from the group consisting of ozone, ultraviolet, a surfactant, a self-assembled monolayer, a polymer coating (permeable polymer layer 78 in FIG. 1B), and a plasma.